Advice for composers writing music for the ocarina

 Playing characteristics, volume dynamics and ornamentation

-For any single fingering within the ranges outlined in the previous section, an ocarina will only play in tune at a single volume.
 Ocarinas have an innate volume dynamic where the high notes are considerably louder than the low ones.
 The exact volume dynamic varies between ocarinas and is not standardised.

-- Utilising the innate volume dynamic of the instrument.
+• Composing in a way that utilises the innate volume dynamic of the instrument.

-- Using varied articulation and ornamentation.
+• Create emphasis using varied articulation and ornamentation.

 An easy way of approaching composing for the ocarina is to write the music such that the parts of the music one wants to emphasise are high notes, and parts that are de-emphasised are lower notes.
-Yet this alone is rather restrictive.

 Notes can also be emphasised using articulation and ornamentation:

-- Notes in the high range can be de-emphasised using very short staccato articulation.
+• Notes in the high range can be de-emphasised using very short staccato articulation.

-- Ocarinas can perform a wide assortment of ornamentation.
+• Ocarinas can perform a wide assortment of ornamentation.
 Ocarinas respond very quickly to changes in fingering and briefly opening or closing a hole creates a percussive blip.
 These can be combined rapidly to create emphatic ornaments.

 As well as being quieter, the pitch of an ocarina's lowest notes is exceptionally sensitive to pressure changes and can easily be bent sharp by about a major third, and flat by about a major second.
 The high notes, on the other hand, are very insensitive to pressure changes, and only bend about a quarter tone flat or sharp before they start to sound bad.